What are the Ideal Elements of the 21st Century Classroom?

 The ideal 21st-century classroom:

-Well, the 21st-century classroom is not only defined by remote learning and technology.
-Just as well, the new classroom is not confined by walls.
+In addition to remote learning and technology, the 21st-century classroom is defined by its liberation from the constraints of physical walls.
+The new classroom is not limited by boundaries.
 It is actually subject to random re-designs and creative shapes.

 Whatever shape it takes, it should be roomy enough to accommodate dynamic learning experiments and activities.